phpbench/phpbench/docs/quick-start.rst

 In order for PHPBench to be able to autoload files from your library, you should specify the path to your bootstrap file (i.e. ``vendor/autoload.php``).
-This can be done in the PHPBench configuration.
+This can be done in the PHPBench :doc:`configuration <configuration>`.

 Create the file ``phpbench.json`` in the projects root directory: